analogwp/analogwp-templates/readme.txt

 = 1.1.2 =
 * New: Added [Page style settings](https://analogwp.com/testing-global-page-styles-in-analog-templates). 🎉
-* New: Added option to enable beta features under AnalogWP > Settings.
+* New: Added option to enable beta features under Style Kits > Settings.
 * Fix: Remove User First/Last name collection on newsletter signup, as it wasn't communicated.
 * Tweak: Added documentation links to settings with more instructions.
 * Tweak: Show 'New' badge for 14 days, to match new template publish timing.